 What Does the Trustee Do?

-The Trustee Company has overall fiduciary responsibility for the effective operation of the Scheme including administration of benefits, collection of contributions, payment of pensions and other benefits and the investment and safe custody of the Scheme’s assets.
-The Trustee must act fairly in the interests of active members, deferred pensioners, pensioners and employers.
+The Trustee Company has overall fiduciary responsibility for the effective operation of the Scheme including administration of benefits, payment of pensions and other benefits and the investment and safe custody of the Scheme’s assets.
+The Trustee must act fairly in the interests of deferred pensioners, pensioners and employers.

 The Trustee has authority for all aspects of management and strategy of the Scheme including funding, investment, audit, administration and communications.
 The Trustee meets regularly throughout the year and has a three year business plan to ensure it meets its statutory obligations and operates the Scheme effectively.